Can You Sell a House With a Mortgage?

 Process of selling a house with a mortgage

-• You’ll use the proceeds from the sale of your home to pay off your existing mortgage balance.
+- You’ll use the home sale proceeds to pay off your existing mortgage balance.
 Your lender will receive their payout at the time of closing.

-• After satisfying the mortgage debt and covering the fees associated with selling a house, such as commissions and taxes, you will (hopefully!) have some profits to take home.
+- After clearing the mortgage debt and covering the fees associated with selling a house, such as commissions and taxes, you will (hopefully!) have some profits to take home.

-• Even in today’s slowing housing market, property values remain relatively high as a result of the pandemic homebuying boom and tight inventory.
+- Even in today’s slowing housing market, property values remain relatively high due to tight inventory.
 Therefore, it’s uncommon for sellers to owe more than their home is worth, a situation known as being “underwater.”

 Ultimately, when it’s time to sell a home with a mortgage, the path isn’t one size fits all.
 You’ll need to evaluate how much equity you have in your home and your reasons for selling.
 Follow the steps below for an in-depth explanation of the mortgaged home sale process.

-Disclaimer: This post is meant to be educational and should not be construed as financial or legal advice.
+Disclaimer: This post is meant to be educational and should not be considered financial or legal advice.
 If you need help navigating the decision to sell a house with a mortgage, HomeLight encourages you to reach out to a professional advisor.

 How to sell a house with a mortgage